Edge-Minimum Saturated k-Planar Drawings: Introduction

 \subsection{Drawings, Crossing Restrictions, and Drawing Types}

-Throughout we consider topological drawings in the plane, that is, vertices are represented by distinct points in $\mathbb{R}^2$ and edges are represented by continuous curves connecting their respective endpoints.
+Throughout the paper, we consider topological drawings in the plane, that is, vertices are represented by distinct points in $\mathbb{R}^2$ and edges are represented by continuous curves connecting their respective endpoints.
 We allow parallel edges but forbid loops.
 As usual, edges do not pass through vertices, any two edges have only finitely many interior points in common, each of which is a proper crossing, and no three edges cross in a common point.
 An edge may cross itself but it uses any crossing point at most twice.
 Also, each of these selfcrossings are counted twice when considering the number of times that edge is crossed.

 The \emph{planarization} of a drawing $D$ is the planar drawing obtained from $D$ by making each crossing into a new vertex, thereby subdividing the edges involved in the crossing.
+Although we forbid loops in $D$ its planarization might have loops due to selfcrossing edges.
 In a drawing, an edge involved in at least one crossing is a \emph{crossed} edge, while those involved in no crossing are the \emph{planar} or \emph{uncrossed} edges.
 The \emph{cells} of a drawing are the connected components of the plane after the removal of every vertex and edge in $D$.
 In other words, the cells of $D$ are the faces of its planarization.
-A vertex $v$ is incident to a cell $c$ if $v$ is contained in the closure of $c$, i.e., one could at least start drawing an uncrossed edge from $v$ into cell $c$.
+A vertex $v$ is incident to a cell $c$ if $v$ is contained in the closure of~$c$, i.e., one could at least start drawing an uncrossed edge from $v$ into cell $c$.

-Two distinct parallel edges $e$ and $f$ in a drawing $D$ are called \emph{homotopic}, if there is a homotopy of the sphere between $e$ and $f$, that is, the curves of $e$ and $f$ can be continuously deformed into each other along the surface of the sphere while all other vertices of $D$ are treated as holes.
+Two distinct parallel edges $e$ and $f$ in a drawing $D$ are called \emph{homotopic}, if there is a homotopy of the sphere between $e$ and~$f$, that is, the curves of $e$ and $f$ can be continuously deformed into each other along the surface of the sphere while all vertices of $D$ are treated as holes.

 In what follows, we investigate drawings that satisfy a specific set of restrictions, where we focus on those with frequent appearance in the literature: \begin{itemize} \item \emph{$k$-planar}: Each edge is crossed at most $k$ times.